metosin/rabbitmq-agent/README.md

-# pivotal-agent
+# rabbitmq-agent

-New Relic Agent for monitoring RabbitMQ.
+New Relic Agent for monitoring RabbitMQ

+## Disclaimer

+This agent is a rewrite of <https://github.com/pivotalsoftware/newrelic_pivotal_agent> Ruby-based agent (or RabbitMQ part of it).
+Authors of this plugin are not in control of the dashboard of the agent this replaces so one day it might stop working.
+No support guaranteed, use on your own responsibility.

 ## Prerequisities